-Why LISS Should Be A Part Of Your Workout Routine
+Why LISS Should Be Part Of Your Workout Routine

-If you follow my Bikini Body Training Guide or my programs in the SWEAT app, then I’m sure you are very familiar with the term ‘LISS’.
-For those of you who don’t know what LISS means or why it is so beneficial for you, keep reading!
+For those of you who don’t know what LISS means or why it can be beneficial for you, keep reading!

 What is LISS?

-Since the release of my first BBG program, this type of exercise has become a lot more popular among women — the truth is though, low-intensity cardio exercise has been used by many professionals in the fitness industry for a long time, as a way to compliment their intense training!
+Since the release of my first High Intensity with Kayla program (formerly BBG), this type of exercise has become a lot more popular among women.
+However low-intensity cardio exercise has been used by many professionals in the fitness industry for a long time as a way to complement intense training sessions!

-That’s why I included it in my program — I wanted to share with you what so many people in the fitness industry already knew was a beneficial form of exercise.
+That’s why I have included LISS in all of my High Intensity with Kayla programs — I wanted to share with you what so many people in the fitness industry already knew was a beneficial form of exercise.

 What is the difference between LISS cardio and HIIT?